 In 2018, Austin City Council approved the Seaholm Waterfront concept plan.
 This plan illustrates the full completion of the project.
 PARD and TTC are managing their project in phases with the ultimate goal of fulfilling the entire concept.

 Ultimately, full access to the Intake will begin upon completion of Phase 2, bringing the facility to life and providing the amenities and maintenance needed for daily operations.
-The Trail Conservancy launched a $15,000,000 capital campaign in early 2023 to fund Phase 2 and will begin the construction of this phase once the campaign goal has been reached.
+The Trail Conservancy launched a $15,000,000 capital campaign in late 2023 to fund Phase 2 and will begin the construction of this phase once the campaign goal has been reached.

 Phase 1 was completed in September 2022.
 Phase 1, funded through Hotel Occupancy Tax revenue and 2018 bond funding, restored the main intake building to a level that allows small groups to visit the site safely with the support of City or TTC guides, but does not yet support large-scale events.
 The scope of this phase included: